Allexio/Cinnamon/README.md

 - Repurposed Structures (Adds new structures)
 - Fabric Waystones (Adds teleport locations in *most* villages)

-We want teleport to be a late game option or a last resort.
+We want teleport to be a late game option for those with an extensive enchantment industry or as a last resort.
-We want people to create extensive railway networks to link up with their friends.
+This is to encourage people to create extensive railway networks to link up with their friends.<br>
 We balanced Waystones being in game by:
-- Making it cost a few levels to teleport.
-We want people to build railways with Create/Steam & Rails, not just teleport for free accross the map.
-If you make proper XP management with Create Enchantment industry, then you deserve to be able to teleport more than others.
-This will be balanced further in a later patch.
+- Making them indestructible.
+The only waystones that will exist are those that spawn in villages.
+- Making it cost a handful of levels to teleport (for now, 4).

 # Client setup